Working together to end violence against women and girls with disabilities in Tanzania

 – Girls and women with disabilities are repeatedly discriminated against because of their gender.
 It is important to share information with men and boys as well, so that outdated attitudes and beliefs can be removed, reminds Katja Vis, communications manager at Abilis Foundation.

-Anna Holmström, an expert on children’s rights at the Finnish Mission Society, has initiated work to end violence against women and girls and has been a significant enabler of Finnish co-operation.
+Anna Holmström, an expert on children’s rights at Felm, has initiated work to end violence against women and girls and has been a significant enabler of Finnish co-operation.
 Co-operation between organizations includes advocacy work to ensure that violence against people with disabilities is considered in both legislation and services.
 Because of Holmström’s influence, the 16-Day Activism campaign now involves equality work by the Tanzanian police.

-Local communities are trained about availability and accessibility.
-Availability means that everyone has access to websites and applications.
-Accessibility, on the other hand, means including all kinds of people in the design and building of physical structures.
+Local communities are trained about availability and accessibility: how everyone could have access to websites and applications and how all kinds of people should be included in the design of physical structures.
 An example of the achievements of advocacy work is the PF3 form, which is filled in by those who have experienced violence.
 In the past, the form could only be completed with a doctor, but today it can be completed with the help of a nurse or other health care professional.
 As a result, victims of violence receive the help they need much more quickly.

 Attitudes and social structures as an obstacle to the rights of people with disabilities